Bureau of Laboratories

 The Biological Services Section consists of three units: the Microbiology Lab, the Giardia Lab, and the Microbial Source Tracking Lab.
 The Microbiology Lab conducts analyses for total coliform bacteria, fecal coliform bacteria, E. coli, enterococci, fecal streptococci, and heterotrophic plate count bacteria.
 This group also conducts plankton analysis, algae identification, iron and sulfur bacteria identification and chlorophyll analysis.
 The Giardia Lab conducts filtration plant performance evaluation (FPPE) analyses, surface water Identification procedure (SWIP) analysis, filtration plant media analysis, and identification of giardia cysts and cryptosporidia oocysts analyses.
 The Microbial Source Tracking Lab is currently developing the capability to use DNA fingerprinting technology to identify sources of fecal contamination in impaired surface waters.

 The Organic Chemistry Section analyzes a variety of environmental samples for organic constituents including volatiles, semi-volatiles, PCBs, pesticides, herbicides, disinfection by-products, and petroleum products.
-The section utilizes gas chromatographs with electron capture detectors or flame ionization detectors, gas chromatographs with mass spectrometers, ultra-violet/visible spectrometers, Fourier transform infrared spectrometers and high performance liquid chromatographs to analyze the samples.
+The section utilizes gas chromatographs with electron capture detectors or flame ionization detectors, gas chromatographs with mass spectrometers, ultra-violet/visible spectrometers, Fourier transform infrared spectrometers and high-performance liquid chromatographs to analyze the samples.
 The section primarily follows EPA methods for analysis, but there are several methods that were developed by our laboratory staff to meet the needs of our clients such as the methane/ethane in water, glycol analysis, and petroleum product identification by UV analysis.
-The section tests water, soil, sludge, air canisters, air cartridges, oil, concentrated organic waste, and fish tissue samples on a routine bases, and has tested various other matrices in the past at our client's request.
+The section tests water, soil, sludge, air canisters, air cartridges, oil, concentrated organic waste, and fish tissue samples on a routine basis, and has tested various other matrices in the past at our client's request.
 All samples for organic analysis must be pre-scheduled with the section personnel to ensure that your sample will be processed in a timely manner.

-Radiation Measurement Section is responsible for the analysis of environmental samples for presence of alpha and beta particle activity and gamma photon radiation in various matrices.
+Radiation Measurement Section is responsible for the analysis of environmental samples for the presence of alpha and beta particle activity and gamma photon radiation in various matrices.
 The section performs non-specific radiation measurements, such as gross alpha and beta determinations, as well as the determination of specific isotopes of various radionuclides such as strontium-89, strontium-90, radium-226, radium-228, tritium (hydrogen-3), radon-222, plutonium, thorium and uranium isotopes, nickel-63 and a wide range of gamma emitting isotopes.
 The section uses primarily EPA methods for the analysis of environmental samples but has developed several methods in-house to meet our client's needs such as strontium-90 in milk and nickel-63 in wipe samples.

 Quality Assurance and Safety Section